COALAIP/specs/README.md

     ```

-1. Finally, to make this creation object resolvable, we repeat the first two steps.
-We serialize the creation
+1. Finally, to obtain a resolvable hash for the creation, we repeat the first two steps.
+First
-   object to a canonical form of CBOR:
+   serialize the creation object its canonical CBOR form:

     ```python